woossi0/suite/docs/usermanual/source/sysadmin/production/reliability.rst

 Summary
 -------

-There are a number of strategies that can be used to increase the reliability of Boundless Suite instances in production environments.
+There are a number of strategies that can be used to increase the reliability of Boundless Server instances in production environments.
 The following checklist summarizes the strategies discussed in this section:

 * Disable unused services to simplify the instance and reduce demand on the server
 * Set WMS rendering memory allocation and processing time limits